MicrosoftDocs/azure-stack-docs/azure-stack/ruggedized/device-return.md

 ## Return options

-The following table describes the different options for return:
+The following table describes the different options for returning a device:

 | Type of return            | Description                                                                                                                                                                      |
 |---------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|